Bathing and Grooming Your Cat: A Complete Guide for a Happier, Healthier Feline

 The area around the anus should be kept trimmed to prevent fecal material from attaching to the fur, as this is a prime source of bacteria leading to skin irritation.
 Mats around the perianal area can also absorb urine, another potential skin irritant.

-To groom, a longhaired cat uses the following guidelines:
+To groom a longhaired cat ,use the following guidelines:

 - Use a wide-toothed comb to remove mats and dirt.